-- Don’t try to eat or drink anything while you are vomiting frequently.
+- Don’t try to eat anything while you are vomiting frequently.

-- Examples of clear liquids are: ice, water, soft drinks, tea, Kool-Aid, ice popsicles, sports drinks, Jell-O. No alcoholic beverages allowed!!
+- Examples of clear liquids are: ice, water, soft drinks, tea, Kool-Aid, ice popsicles, sports drinks, Jell-O. Avoid alcohol while ill.

 - If you are doing well with sips, try to start drinking larger amounts frequently.
 It is important to try to replace the fluids you have lost through vomiting and/or diarrhea.